-ANSWER: A well for dragons is mentioned only once in the Old Testament.
-It is referenced by the prophet Nehemiah who was, at one time, held captive by the Persian Empire.
+Answer: A well for dragons is mentioned once in the Old Testament.
+It is referenced by the prophet Nehemiah who was held captive, at one time, by the mighty Persian Empire.
 He was released and given permission to return to Judah and rebuild Jerusalem and its walls.

-After Nehemiah arrived in Jerusalem he toured the walls to assess their condition before reconstructing them.
-While inspecting what was left of the city's fortifications he mentions an unusual well seemingly for dragons.
+Arriving in Jerusalem, Nehemiah toured the city’s walls to assess their condition before reconstructing them.
+While inspecting what was left of the city's fortifications he mentions an unusual well.

 And I went out by night by the gate of the valley, even before the dragon well, and to the dung port, and viewed the walls of Jerusalem . . .
 (Nehemiah 2:13, KJV).

-A direct reference to dragons can be found in at least twenty-two places in the King James Bible translation of the Old Testament.
+A direct reference to this mythical beast can be found in at least twenty-two places in the King James Bible translation of the Old Testament.
 Some of the more fascinating references to this mythical beast include the following.

 Their wine is the poison of dragons, and the cruel venom of asps (Deuteronomy 32:33, KJV).

 I am a brother to dragons, and a companion to owls (Job 30:29).

 Praise the Lord from the earth, ye dragons, and all deeps (Psalm 148:7, see also Isaiah 13:22, 27:1, 43:20, 51:9, etc.).

 The vast majority of Old Testament references to these creatures, all of which are not names for a well, are derived from the Hebrew word tanniym (or tannim, Strong's Concordance #H8577).
 According to Strong's, this word can mean a jackal, serpent, sea serpent, or even a land or sea monster.
 This same word was used for Moses' rod that became a snake before Egypt's Pharaoh (Exodus 7:8 - 9).